 I used the excellent Canon ef 200mm f/2.8L lens on an EOS RP.
-The RP’s autofocus seemed untroubled by the presence of the extender- Canon’s mirrorless autofocus technology is different to DSLR’s.
+The RP’s autofocus seemed untroubled by the extender- Canon’s mirrorless autofocus technology is different to DSLR’s.

 Obviously, the version with the extender looks like a cropped version of the image taken without it.
 That’s what the extender does – it doubles the focal length and narrows the field of view.
 What is the quality like of both images?
 Here’s a 100% view:

-No sharpening or post processing has been applied to these images.
+I have applied no sharpening or post processing to these images.

 The test – Gigapixel AI vs the Extender

 First, I took the image from the 200mm lens and enlarged it to 200% using Affinity Photo and compared it to the version with the extender:

 Affinity’s enlargement is not as sharp or as detailed as the version taken with the Canon extender.

 Now I enlarged the native 200mm picture using Gigapixel AI.
 Here is how Gigapixel AI compares to Affinity:

 Gigapixel AI is the winner here.
 It is much sharper.

 But now for the crunch – how does Gigapixel AI compare to the Canon 2x Extender: